sorcero/ingestum/docs/example-csv.rst

 * To learn more about the available ingestion sources, see :doc:`sources`.

-See :ref:`Pipeline Example: Spreadsheets` below for a discussion of the pipeline version of this same example.
+See :ref:`pipeline_example_spreadsheets` below for a discussion of the pipeline version of this same example.

 ----